Dave-2121/short_news_energy/README.md

-Hi this is a README!!
+Hi this is a README!!!!!!